 A complex real estate project can have upwards of 200 vendors – everything from a site surveyor to a lighting designer.
 With so many moving parts, it’s no surprise that the overall success of a project relies greatly on every vendor completing their respective job on time and within their allotted budget.
-That may sound like a huge undertaking requiring a whole lot of energy and resources, but by focusing on three key areas, commercial real estate owners and developers can simplify an otherwise unwieldy process.
+That may sound like a huge undertaking requiring a whole lot of energy and resources, but by focusing on three key areas, commercial real estate developers and owners can simplify an otherwise unwieldy process.

 Set vendors up for success by ensuring your project team is in a position to: